ShaunW23/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal1.md

     </td>
     <td>
       <ol>
-        <li> With the rising concerns of mental health and wellbeing in the workplace can have an affect on collaberation  amoung employees</li>
+        <li> With the rising concerns of mental health and wellbeing in the workplace it can have an affect on collaberation  amoung employees</li>
         <li>on social media and online forums the Hotdesking system is widely hated by employees across many organisations because of its inconvenience</li>
-        <li>idea</li>
+        <li>The adoption of Hotdesking have left some organisations worse off due improper planning and implementation</li>
       </ol>
     </td>
   </tr>